 Minimum Grade Requirement

-The minimum grade requirement for each of the core courses is “B”.
+The minimum grade requirement for each of the required courses is “B” (not B-).
 If an MLIS student fails to meet this requirement, she/he is required to retake the course.
 Students may retake a failed course one time.
 Students are responsible for the tuition of the retaken course.
-If a student fails to meet the minimum core course requirement, she/he cannot take another course in which that core course is a prerequisite until the requirement is met.
-A student who fails to receive a “B” or higher after retaking a core course will be recommended to the Graduate School for academic dismissal.
+Until the requirement is met, students who fail to meet this requirement, cannot take another course in which that course is a prerequisite.
+A student who fails to receive a “B” or higher after retaking a required course will be recommended to the Graduate School for academic dismissal.
 (Effective: Fall 2004).

 Program Completion Time Frame